-- My favorite staple veggie to grow is kale because it is so easy, delicious, and healthy, but my fave all time veggie to grow is black-eye peas because they are super nostalgic.
+- My favorite staple veggie to grow is kale because it is so easy, delicious, and healthy, but my fave veggie to grow is black-eye peas because they are super nostalgic.
 I also love to grow papaya and rosa de Jamaica.

 - I’ve been vegan since 1996, and vegetarian since 1992, for both health and ethical reasons, even though I come from a family of hunters!

 - I love art equally as much as gardening and wanted to be an artist since I was tiny.
-A few of my favorite artists are Jeni Yang, MOMO, and Emily Winfield Martin.
-(Not counting my partner Sean Mahan!)
+A few of my favorite current artists are Amy Sol, MOMO, and Emily Winfield Martin. (& of course my partner Sean Mahan!)

 - I love the tropics & hot humid weather – but, I also love the snow a ton!
 Summer and winter are my favorite seasons.

-- I’m a certified Integral Yoga instructor.
+- I’ve been a certified Integral Yoga Hatha instructor since 2001.
 I apply yogic philosophy to everything I do, think it is a great tool for connecting to nature.

 - I love to travel.
 I went abroad age 10, traveled abroad alone at age 16, and I haven’t stopped since!
 I’ve been to 28 countries, 4 continents, and counting…

 - I have 13 nieces and nephews & hundreds of former students, but no children of my own.
 I always dreamed of being the "fun aunt", so I simply borrow one anytime I like!

-- I’ve been unmarried for 22 years, and we are as happy as 2 adventurous peas in a pod!
+- I’ve been unmarried for 25 years (& counting), and we are as happy as 2 adventurous peas in a pod!

 - This veggie lover has a huge sweet tooth!
 I’ll eat vegan sweets any time of day.
 Let’s swap cookie recipes!
 My faves (right now) are Mexican hot chocolate cookies and chocolate chip with crystalized ginger